 Family Educational Rights & Privacy

-Please read “What is FERPA(Family Educational Rights and Privacy)?” to understand these important regulations and guidelines.
+Please read the Family Educational Rights and Privacy Act (FERPA) to understand these important regulations and guidelines.